Translate

 I left two inches around the tank to be able to bolt it down later, with a larger space on the outlet side

 The reason I left a larger space on the outlet side is so I can add a pipe that the outlet tube will rest in.
 The idea is to stop the outlet tube from getting pinched when the tank is full and it will hold it in place.
+This is really critical - if your outlet tube gets pinched later on, you'll have to take this whole thing apart.

 Outlet tube - 1.5inch diameter PVC with waterproof flashing tape on the edges